markotoplak/orange-addon-orngChem/README.txt

 	tab delim. file specifying the 	number of  times a fragment is matched in each chemical.
 	Arguments:
 	-s file		(specifies an input file (default "smiles.tab") containing SMILES codes.
-Must be a tab delim. file with SMILES as second column)
-	-f file		(specifies an input file (default "fragments.txt") containing fragment codes seperated by newlines) -o file		(specifies an output file (default "fragmentmap.tab")) -b		(if present the output file will only contain values 0 or 1 indicating the presence of a fragment
+Must be a tab delim. file with SMILES as second column or a column specified by -a attrName) -a attrName	(the name of the attribute that contains the smiles codes in the input file) -f file		(specifies an input file (default "fragments.txt") containing fragment codes seperated by newlines) -o file		(specifies an output file (default "fragmentmap.tab")) -b		(if present the output file will only contain values 0 or 1 indicating the presence of a fragment